PO Box 583

 Maine’s abundant wind, water, and forestry resources are economic drivers and position the state as a leader in renewable energy.
-As of 2019, about 80% of Maine’s electricity is produced from renewable sources.
+As of 2020, about 79% of Maine’s electricity is produced from renewable sources.
 Maine’s offshore wind industry is emerging as a competitive market advantage in the energy sector, and can create skilled labor, new technologies, product lines, and projects.
-In the summer of 2020, a floating offshore wind project was approved to demonstrate the new technology off the coast of Maine.
+A floating offshore wind project is demonstrating the new technology off the coast of Maine.
 The competition for the next generation of offshore wind is fierce on the global level and Maine can harness its ocean energy resources to not only export its innovative technology and specialized expertise, but provide long-term, sustainable jobs in state.

 - Improve the design and construction of new buildings, including updated and expanded building codes.
-This will promote greater energy efficiency, use of cleaner energy supplies and low-carbon materials, and resilience for individual buildings.
+This will promote greater energy efficiency, use of cleaner energy supplies and low-carbon materials (including mass timber), and resilience for individual buildings.

 - Enhance the efficiency and resiliency of existing buildings by “weatherizing” — reducing air leakage and improving insulation levels.
 This work is particularly important in Maine’s old building stock, including affordable housing, low-income, and rural homes.
 These improvements reduce energy usage and carbon emissions, increase resident comfort, build home equity, and offer opportunities to remediate mold, lead, and other health hazards.

 Acadia Center is working with its partners to accelerate the transition to low-carbon transportation.
-Through its leadership with Climate Maine and the Maine TCI Advocates Group, Acadia Center is:
+Acadia Center is:

 - Supporting incentives to increase the number of electric vehicles (EV’s) in Maine and maximize access to EV charging stations.

-- Supporting and participating in TCI, a regional cap-and-invest program to reduce carbon emissions from the transportation sector.
-Mainers will decide how the revenues generated by TCI can be used to provide funding for healthier, more affordable transportation solutions that serve the needs of all Maine residents, especially rural populations.
+- Supporting regional efforts to reduce carbon emissions from the transportation sector and investment in healthier, more affordable transportation solutions that serve the needs of all Maine residents, especially rural and low-income populations.